 ‘Loans collateralized by immovable property’ shall include loans and advances formally secured by residential or commercial immovable property collateral, independently of their loan/collateral ratio (commonly referred as ‘loan-to-value’) and the legal form of the collateral;

-‘Other collateralized loans’ shall include loans and advances formally secured by collateral, independently of their loan/collateral ratio (commonly referred to as ‘loan-to-value’) and the legal form of the collateral, other than ‘Loans collateralised by immovable property’.
+‘Other collateralized loans’ shall include loans and advances formally secured by collateral, independently of their loan/collateral ratio (‘loan-to-value’ (LTV) ratio) and the legal form of the collateral, other than ‘Loans collateralised by immovable property’.
 This collateral shall include pledges of securities, cash, and other collateral independently from the legal form of the collateral.

 Loans and advances shall be classified based on the collateral and irrespective of the purpose of the loan.
 The carrying amount of loans and advances secured by more than one type of collateral shall be classified and reported as collateralised by immovable property collateral where they are secured by immovable property collateral regardless of whether they are also secured by other types of collateral.